frederikcreemers/frederikcreemers.be/content/posts/code-layout/index.md

 image: "floorplan.jpg"
 ---

 Imagine you wake up and get up to brush your teeth.
-You go to the "brooms and brushes" room to get your tooth brush.
+You go to the "brooms and brushes" room to get your toothbrush.
 Then, you go to the "cleaning products" room to get toothpaste.
-You continue to the "containers" room to get a cup, and finally, you head into the "inputs and outputs" room, where you have a tap through which water enters your house, and a sink with a drain through which fluids can leave your house.
+You continue to the "containers" room to get a cup, and finally, you head into the "inputs and outputs" room, where you have a tap that lets water enter your house, and a sink with a drain through which fluids can leave your house.
 You now have everything to go brush your teeth.

 I won't bore you by describing the rest of your day in this very strange house in detail, but you can imagine getting a knife to spread some peanut butter on your bread from the "cutters" room, where you also keep your razors and garden shears.
 It'd obviously be incredibly inconvenient of your house were laid out that way.
 And yet, we often structure our code bases this way.